paynow/Paynow-NodeJS-SDK/README.md

 If you want to send an express (mobile) checkout request instead, the only thing that differs is the last step.
 You make a call to the `sendMobile` in the `paynow` object instead of the `send` method.

-The `sendMobile` method unlike the `send` method takes in two additional arguments i.e The phone number to send the payment request to and the mobile money method to use for the request. **Note that currently only ecocash is supported**
+The `sendMobile` method unlike the `send` method takes in two additional arguments i.e The phone number to send the payment request to and the mobile money method to use for the request. **Note that currently only Ecocash and OneMoney are supported**

 ```javascript
 paynow.sendMobile(payment, '0777000000', 'ecocash').then(response => {